QRC Inside Look

 Welcome to the Queer Resource Center at 114 Crescent St.

-Students may request individualized access to the QRC after reading/agreeing to the QRC access and use of space policies.
+All campus members may request individualized access to the QRC after agreeing to the QRC access and use of space policies.
+This allows you to use your Trinity ID to access the center afterhours or on weekends, or over break period when our offices may be closed.
 Please submit an access request form here.

 Director of LGBTQ+ Life Office